thenewobjective/thenewobjective.github.io/_drafts/software-systems-engineering/2022-09-04-managing-complexity.md

 </figcaption>
 </figure>

-Even so we have to wait 3,800+ until another structure could overtake in the year 1092;
+Even so it still took more than 3,800 years until another structure could overtake it in height in the year 1092;
 [The Lincoln Cathedral](https://en.wikipedia.org/wiki/Lincoln_Cathedral):

 <figure>